 List of Schools that Offer Sports Medicine Programs

 Many schools offer sports medicine programs.
-Primary care physicians, orthopedic doctors and surgeons, rehabilitation therapists and senior medical students may enroll in sports medicine rotations, fellowships or residencies.
-At the undergraduate level, students may learn to be athletic trainers, rehabilitation specialists and many other sports medicine professionals.
+Primary care physicians, orthopedic doctors and surgeons, rehabilitation therapists and senior medical students can enroll in sports medicine rotations, fellowships or residencies.
+At the undergraduate level, students can prepare for careers as athletic trainers, rehabilitation specialists and many other positions.
+Keep reading for more information.

 Selecting a University, College or School for Sports Medicine

 When choosing a sports medicine program, prospective students should consider their desired specialization in sports medicine and choose a school that offers that program.
 For example, if the student is interested in becoming an athletic trainer, students should pursue a bachelor's degree and national certification through the National Association of Athletic Trainers.
-Occupational and physical therapists have master's or doctoral-level education and may choose to take additional training in sports medicine.
+Occupational and physical therapists can also take additional training in sports medicine.
 Family physicians and orthopedic surgeons sometimes study sports medicine in medical rotations, internships, residencies and fellowships.
-Once students pinpoint a desired career path, they should choose the school that allows them to pursue their program of choice.

 Students should also consider a school's location and whether it offers the sort of practice experiences they desire.
 For example, a Big Ten athletic program may give sports medicine students a great experience in highly competitive college team sports, while a big city university may offer clinical opportunities, public fitness programs and other benefits.